 The act updates statutory provisions governing the victims' services coordinator.
 It updates statutory provisions governing money received by the attorney general.
 It also specifies that any money received by the attorney general belonging to the state or received by the attorney general in his or her official capacity must be paid as soon as practicable to the department of the treasury.
 Moreover, generally, the attorney general has such legal duties in regard to the activities of the state and its various departments, boards, commissions, bureaus, and agencies as are imposed by law.
 The act specifies requirements pertaining to the legal services the attorney general provides to state agencies and clarifies that nothing in the act is to be construed as affecting, limiting, or supplanting the common law authority of the attorney general or the department.

-Section 10 specifies requirements governing the provision of identification cards to retired peace officers.
+The act specifies requirements governing the provision of identification cards to retired peace officers.

-Section 14 repeals existing outmoded sections of law.
+The act also repeals existing outmoded sections of law.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)